sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 We will change the definition of the question for the vote-app.

-Go to your source code on Github.
+Go to your source code on GitHub.
 Find the file seeds/seed_data.json and edit it (click on the pen icon).

 Append the text 'v2' to the line: